seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ![calibration_fixture](./calibration-fixture.png)

 ### Calculating axis of rotation
 The axis of rotation is the normal direction vector of the ground plane, $G$.
-Using RANSAC plane segmentation, the equation of the ground plane can be easily extracted.
+Using RANSAC plane segmentation, and giving plane detection an initial guess and ``epsilon`` value for the margin of error of the guess, the equation of the ground plane can be extracted.
 Multiple scans are taken the final rotation axis is calculated by taking the average of the normals.

 $$
 G=\frac{\sum _{i=0}^n G_i}{n}
 $$

+### Obtaining upright plane equations
+After gathering a ground plane equation, it is trivial to gather an upright plane.
+Knowing that the upright plane is orthogonal to the ground plane, we can give the RANSAC plane detection function an axis perpendicular to the ground plane normal.

 ### Calculating center point
 The distance between the point $c$ and line $l$ is the same for each scan.
 Knowing this geometric relation, we can derive equations to calculate for this distance and ultimately solve for $c$.